mdunham64/Client-Server-Catalog-Application/README.md

 ``This package handles all connections between server and client.``
 <br />
 <br />
 *The server and client connect perfectly.
-An you play in the app, you can leave the serverApplication on your console to watch it handle requests.
+If you send commands in the app, you can leave the serverApplication on your console to watch it handle requests.

-*There is on one glitch that we could not resolve.
-I cannot get to the bottom of why line 253 does not update the user email in  the client worker class.
-It's a smallish issue but it creates a problem because the user is never logged in as a unique user.
+*There is one glitch that we could not resolve.
+We could not get to the bottom of why line 253 does not update the user email in  the client worker class.
+It's a small issue that won't effect the program as a whole but it creates a problem because the user is never logged in as a unique user.
 All new orders are created for the same 'default' user.